jfo/blog/source/drafts/making-sounds.md

 ```

 `duration` here is in milliseconds.
 Let's play a scale; recall that frequency
-chart from before... let's enter all the _natural notes_ (white keys) into an array.
+chart from before...
+I'll enter all the _natural notes_ (white keys) into an array.

 This code plays two octaves of a C major scale: